Counsellor's Corner

 September - Welcome Back

 My name is Christy Nichol.
-I hope that everyone has enjoyed a restful summer and is feeling refreshed and ready for a new year.
+I hope that everyone has enjoyed a restful summer and is feeling refreshed and ready for a new school year.
 I hope you had time to connect with family and friends, enjoy some time together and make some special memories over the summer.
-If your child finished the summer scavenger hunt, have them stop by and show me!
-I may have a prize for them!

 I am a busy mom of four and love spending time with kids.
 I have been teaching a variety of classes from Grades 1-6 since 2007, with a few breaks in between to stay at home with my own babies.
 I have a passion for mental health and I am grateful to be back at Wes Hosford part time this year as a School Counsellor.
-I will typically be at school Mondays all day and Tuesday and Thursday afternoons this year.
+I will typically be at the school all day on Tuesday and Wednesday as well as Thursday mornings this year.
 This may change from time to time, so I’ll try to post a schedule outside of my office so students know when I am in the school.
 You can reach me by emailing me at christy.nichol@eips.ca or by phoning the school when I am in.

 I hope to visit all our Wes Hosford classrooms in the first few weeks of September to see some familiar faces and meet new ones too.